purplebugs/elastic-data-tool/README.md

 Automate with Elasticsearch client

-1. Created index in Elasticsearch from existing JSON file: `node elastic-bulk.js`
+1. Create index in Elasticsearch from existing JSON file: `node elastic-bulk.js` - edit JSON filename as needed // TODO automate getting this fromSQL -> JSON step
 2. Verify the index was created in Elasticsearch Dev Tools: `GET alpacas/_search` - note it uses an alias that is updated `GET _alias/alpacas`

 ### JSON -> NDJSON -> import file to Elasticsearch 💾